alephium/docs/docs/dapps/tutorials/quick-start.md

 </p></details>

-You can run it using:
+You can run the deployment script with:

 ```
 npx @alephium/cli@latest deploy